coudertlab/simple-adsorption-workflow/README.md

 Internally, the program will search for the CIF files corresponding to the material name(s) in the MOFXDB database, and will choose the version corresponding to CoRE MOF 2019.
 Default directory : `./data/cif/`

-- [ ] step 2 : One need details about the node architecture to launch in parallel all simulations.
+- [ ] step 2 : run adsorption simulations
+    - [x] on a local machine : if the number of simulations is less than the number of cores, one can use the script `/data/job.sh`.

+    - [ ] on a HPC machine : do what `job.sh` does with a job manager (e.g.SLURM).
+    (to be discussed with SIMAP/GRICAD)

 - [x] step 3 : isotherms are stored in `./data/isotherms/` as CSV files and are associated to a unique identifier `isokey`.
 In order to retrieve simulation parameters, one relies on the `isotherms.csv`.

+- [ ] step 4 : compute accessible surface area with Zeo++

 ## To do (Priority)
 - [x] Find the cif file(s) in CoRE MOF from its six-letter CSD code